-Can You Make Osaka Style Okonomayaki in Advance?
+Can You Make Osaka Style Okonomiyaki in Advance?

-What we love most about this Japanese Cabbage Pancake recipe is that you can easily fry the Osaka Okonomayaki in advance.
+What we love most about this Japanese Cabbage Pancake recipe is that you can easily fry the Osaka Okonomiyaki in advance.

 We love making this recipe for dinner parties as you can fry all of the pancakes in advance and store them on a baking sheet in the fridge covered in plastic wrap until moments before you’re ready to eat.

-Twenty to thirty minutes before you expect to sit down to dinner, bake the Osaka okonomayaki in a 350F oven until warm and crispy.
+Twenty to thirty minutes before you expect to sit down to dinner, bake the Osaka Okonomiyaki in a 350F oven until warm and crispy.

 If you’re friends are foodies, we suggest setting up a DIY okonomi sauce and topping station.
 If you’re playing host, demonstrate to your guests how to slather the okonomi sauce on the pancake, squirt the kewpie mayo in a zig zag motion and sprinkle with nori, scallions and bonito flakes.